metalink-dev/checker/README.txt

 # the files, checks their SHA1 or MD5 verification and verifies that the
 # files are working.
 #
-#   Command line application and Python library that checks or downloads
+#   Command line application and that checks or downloads
 # metalink files.
-Requires Python 2.5 or newer.
+Requires Python 2.7 or newer.
 #
 # Instructions:
 #   1. You need to have Python installed.
 #   2. To check PGP signatures you need to install gpg (http://www.gnupg.org) or gpg4win (http://www.gpg4win.org/)
+#   3. Install with pip command:
+#      pip install metalink-checker -f https://github.com/metalink-dev/checker/releases/ -f https://github.com/metalink-dev/pymetalink/releases
-#   3. Run on the command line using: python metalink.py
+#   4. Run on the command line using: python metalinkc.py
 #
 # Usage: metalinkc.py [-c|-d|-j|--convert|--rconvert] [options] arg1 arg2 ...
 #